workantile/workantile.github.io/handbook.md

 ### Bus system

-Workantile members may purchase a go!pass which gives unlimited rides on Ann Arbor Transportation Authority busses.
+Workantile members may purchase a go!pass which gives unlimited rides on Ann Arbor Area Transportation Authority busses.
 See one of the maintainers to purchase one.
 The go!pass costs $15/year, making it a fantastic bargain.
 The [AATA website](http://theride.org) has details on bus routes, schedules, and the location of park-and-ride lots.